qthien202/auto_update/README.md

 As an example, to add the Spanish (es) language (which is already provided), first create a new class that extends UpgraderMessages, and override the message function.
 Next, add a string for each of the messages.
-Finally, when calling UpgradeAlert (or UpgradeCard), add the parameter messages with an instance of your extended class.
+Finally, when calling AutoUpdateAlert (or UpgradeCard), add the parameter messages with an instance of your extended class.
 Here is an example:

 ```dart